2012 Food City 500: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the Sunday race—one on Friday and two on Saturday.
 The first session lasted 90 minutes.
 The Saturday morning session lasted 45 minutes, and the final practice session lasted 60 minutes.
 During the first practice session, Carl Edwards was the fastest driver, placing ahead of A. J. Allmendinger in second and Marcos Ambrose in third.
 Joey Logano took fourth position and Ryan Newman placed fifth.
 Jeff Gordon, Regan Smith, Harvick, Martin Truex Jr. and Kyle Busch rounded out the top ten fastest drivers in the session.

 Forty-six drivers entered the qualifier on Friday afternoon; due to NASCAR's qualifying procedure, forty-three were allowed to race.
 Each driver ran two laps, with the starting order determined by their fastest lap times.
 Biffle clinched his first pole position of the season, with a time of 15.324.
 He was joined on the grid's front row by Allemdinger.
 Newman qualified third, Jeff Gordon took fourth, and Keselowski started fifth.
 The driver that failed to qualify was Timmy Hill, and Robby Gordon withdrew because of issues with his car's engine.
 After the qualifier Biffle said, "I got in the gas fairly early [through Turns 1 and 2] and was a little worried about making the rest of the corner, It got loose up off of both ends because I went in the gas so early in the middle of the corner, just pushing the envelope as much as I could."

 On Saturday morning, Allmendinger was fastest in the second practice session, ahead of Kyle Busch in second, and Newman in third.
 Biffle was fourth quickest, and Truex took fifth.
 Kahne managed sixth.
 Aric Almirola, Hamlin, Kenseth and Jeff Burton followed in the top ten.
 Jimmie Johnson spun during the session and Paul Menard hit the left-rear of Johnson, causing the Hendrick Motorsports driver to sustain light damage to his car.
 Later that day, Newman paced the final practice session, ahead of Kyle Busch in second and Reutimann in third.
 Keselowski was fourth fastest, ahead of Kahne and Ambrose.
 Clint Bowyer was seventh fastest, Truex eighth, Jeff Gordon ninth, and Johnson tenth.
 Towards the end of the session, Travis Kvapil hit the wall but avoided major damage to his car.